Workspace class

 // { id, name, status, createdAt, lastAccessedAt, filesystem?, sandbox? }

-Pass resolveDynamicProviders: false to report resolver-backed providers as dynamic without invoking their resolver.
+Pass resolveDynamicProviders: false to report resolver-backed providers as runtime-defined without invoking their resolver.

 const info = await workspace.getInfo({ resolveDynamicProviders: false })